First-class facilities of the Titanic: Dining saloon

 The Titanics dining saloon featured red and blue linoleum tiles.
 The furniture was made of oak and chairs upholstered in dark green leather, unusual in the fact that they were not swivel chairs bolted to the floor (a standard feature in other first-class dining saloons of the time).
 The rooms' portholes were elegantly concealed by rectangular 5 ft. tall leaded-glass windows, giving passengers the impression that they were eating onshore instead of at sea.
 For even more atmosphere, the windows were lit from behind during the evening meals.
-Contrary to popular belief perpetuated by James Cameron's 1997 film, none of the dining tables were illuminated by a shaded lamp.
 The dining saloon's meals were prepared in the galley next door, which also serviced the second-class dining saloon, located further aft on D Deck.

 On the Titanic a seating chart for diners was drafted that remained in place the length of the voyage, though passengers could make special seating requests with the Purser at the beginning of the voyage.
 The dining saloon was open between 8 and 10 am for breakfast, 1 and 2:30 pm for lunch, and 6 and 7:30 pm for dinner.
 Passengers could dine up to 8:15 at the latest, but only on request in advance to a steward.
 A bugle call to the tune of "The Roast Beef of Old England" was sounded half an hour in advance of lunch or dinner by the ship's bugler, Peter W. Fletcher, so that passengers could dress, before a second call signalling the start of the meal.
 On Sundays, beginning at 10:30 am, the dining saloon was also used for the Anglican Church service, which was conducted by the captain or, in his absence, by a minister travelling in first class.
 The service was accompanied by a quintet, which included a piano.
 Contrary to what has often been portrayed in films, the orchestra did not play during meals.